atsixian/old-sixian.li/content/posts/fold_right and fold_left.md

 We notice that these two functions are very similar.
 The only differences are the base case value (`0` and `""`) and the operator (`+` and `^`).

-We love exerptions.
+We love excerptions.
 So we rewrite these two functions as

 ```ocaml
 let rec combine op init = function